-This guide provides instructions on changing sway bar (stabilizer bar) links on Cadillac vehicles.
-Changing the sway bar link on a Cadillac is an easy job that can be completed in about two hours.
+This guide provides instructions on changing Cadillac vehicles’ sway bar (stabilizer bar) links.
+Changing the sway bar link on a Cadillac is easy and can be completed in about two hours.

 You will need a few basic tools to change Cadillac sway bar links.
 Instructions are the same for passenger and driver-side sway bar links.